 The derivation of cancer risk values often involves a number of uncertainties in the extrapolation of dose-response data in animals to cancer risks in human populations.
-Several types of uncertainty have been quantitatively integrated into the derivation of the recommended

-OSFs and IURs for dichloromethane, while others are qualitatively considered.
-Table 5-26 and the ensuing discussion summarize the principal uncertainties identified, their possible effects on the cancer risk values, decisions made in the derivations, and justifications for the decisions.
+Several types of uncertainty have been quantitatively integrated into the derivation of the recommended OSFs and IURs for dichloromethane, while others are qualitatively considered.
+Table 5-26 and the ensuing discussion summarize the principal uncertainties identified, their possible effects on the cancer risk values, and decisions made in the derivations.